Progy1992/dataism-task/backend/Readme.md

 # Task API Documentation

-The Task API Controller provides endpoints to manage tasks using a Flask Blueprint.
-This controller handles CRUD (Create, Read, Update, Delete) operations for tasks.
+The Task API Service provides endpoints to manage tasks using a Flask Blueprint.
+This service handles CRUD (Create, Read, Update, Delete) operations for tasks.

 ## Endpoints